Friday, 7 January 2011

 They were Zoroastrian priests, astrologers, magicians, ancient shamans from the courts of ancient Persia.
 They were the equivalent of Merlin of Britain.
 They were sorcerers, high-ranking officials, but not kings—definitely not kings.
 But quite possibly, they were queens.
 We’ve always pictured them with elaborate, exotic, unusual clothing—quite festive, highly decorated and accessorized! …Also, the wise eunuchs, shamans, holy men were the only ones who had the forethought to go shopping before they visited the baby Jesus!

 They also have shamanistic dreams.
-They deceive evil King Herod and actually play the precise role that many other prominent eunuchs play in the Bible: they rescue the prophet, this time the Messiah of God, and foil the evil royal plot against God’s anointed.-Wilson
+They deceive evil King Herod and actually play the precise role that many other prominent eunuchs play in the Bible: they rescue the prophet, this time the Messiah of God, and foil the evil royal plot against God’s anointed.

 The reflection at Jesus in Love also considers two other unconventional thoughts on the Epiphany, from two striking artworks.
 One is an image showing a multiracial group of three wise women, reflecting the importance of the outsider in the nativity story, and another showing Saints Francis and Aloysius bringing as gifts people with AIDS, possibly gay men.
 You can read Kitt's full reflection at Jesus in Love.
 Here, I want to stay with the eunuch/trans theme.